advaoptical/wools/wools/java/README.md

   * JavaRPC

-All YANG statements which are representing type based nodes are implemented inside the javatyponder.py file.
-This file include the following classes
+All YANG statements, which represent type nodes, are implemented inside the `javatyponder.py`:

   * JavaTyponder